 For questions, comments, and concerns please email the City’s dedicated email address email@example.com.
 Your input will be shared with both the Mayor and Council Members.

-For more information, including the site selection process, please visit the City’s Homeless Resource Centers webpage.
-In addition, visit the Council’s Homelessness Document Library for links to dozens of documents and videos relating to the process.
+Visit the City’s Homeless Resource Centers webpage for more information, including the HRC site selection process document library.
+Additionally, visit the Council’s Homelessness Document Library for links to dozens of documents and videos relating to the process.

 City Officials will participate in upcoming public feedback opportunities relating to the new Homeless Resource Centers and how they might best fit in the designated locations: